-The Site Planning Process Explained
+The Site Planning Process Made Simple

-So … you want a website.
+So … you need a web presence.

 Let’s start, then, with an overview of the website planning process.

-Step 1 – Goals
+Step 1 – Define Your Site Goals

-Come up with answers to these questions:
+Come up with answers to the following:

-For example, your main goal could be to:
+For example, your goal could be to: